Academic Curriculum

 Why Berkhamsted?

-Discover for yourself why so many families choose Berkhamsted Schools Group.
-Choose your 2025 open events – bookings now live
+Discover for yourself why so many families choose Berkhamsted Pre-Prep.

 As dreamy country schools go, the pre-prep is right up there, while the prep – a five minute drive away – is much bigger and so urban it could almost be London.